Cjga311096/twitter-bot/README.md

 4. `cd ./src`
 5. `node app.js "Hashtag" "Tweets limits" "Interval"`

 Notes:
-    1. Change the url from mongodb into config to localhost
-    2. Tweets limits and Interval are optional.
+    1. Tweets limits and Interval are optional.
 By default Tweets limits is 20 and Inteval 15min
-    3. To set the interval, you must enter the time in milliseconds.
+    2. To set the interval, you must enter the time in milliseconds.

 ## Usage with Docker Compose